progit/progit/en/01-introduction/01-chapter1.markdown

 	$ sudo port install git +svn +doc +bash_completion +gitweb

 You don’t have to add all the extras, but you’ll probably want to include +svn in case you ever have to use Git with Subversion repositories (see Chapter 8).

+Homebrew (`http://brew.sh/`) is another alternative to install Git.
+If you have Homebrew installed, install Git via

+	$ brew install git

 ### Installing on Windows ###